CumulusNetworks/docs/content/cumulus-netq-46/More-Documents/NetQ-CLI-Reference-Manual/check.md

 Cumulus Linux Image Version Test   : passed
 ```

-List devices which do not match a version
+List devices which do not match a version:

 ```
 cumulus@switch:~$ netq check cl-version match-version 3.7.12